 His current projects include identity in written discourse, with a focus on social voice, as well as the negotiation of language differences in writing and writing instruction.
 Other areas of research interest include: history of composition and applied linguistics; identity in electronic discourse; voice in academic writing; contrastive rhetoric; and alternative discourses.

 Paul has received several awards for his research, including 2006 Richard Ohmann Award for the Outstanding Refereed Article published in College English (National Council of Teachers of English) and 2004 TOEFL Outstanding Young Scholar Award (Educational Testing Service).
 His article has also received honorable mention for the 2001 JSLW Award for the Best Article.

-Paul has published in journals such as College Composition and Communication, College English, Composition Studies, Computers and Composition, English for Specific Purposes, International Journal of Applied Linguistics, Journal of Basic Writing, Journal of Second Language Writing, and Written Communication.
-His work also appears in various edited collections.
+Paul has published in journals such as Annual Review of Applied Linguistics, College Composition and Communication, College English, Composition Studies, Computers and Composition, English for Specific Purposes, International Journal of Applied Linguistics, Journal of Basic Writing, Journal of Second Language Writing, PMLA, TESOL Quarterly, and Written Communication.
+His work also appears in numerous edited collections.